UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Intro-to-HPC/README.md

 i11n1.ocelote.hpc.arizona.edu
 ```

-## Modify Your Job
+## Exercise: Modify Your Job

-Try modifying your script to use 4 CPUs instead of 1.
+In the exercises below, try modifying and submitting your submission script based on the prompts.
 For details on SLURM directives, see our [SLURM documentation](https://public.confluence.arizona.edu/display/UAHPC/Running+Jobs+with+SLURM#RunningJobswithSLURM-PBS%E2%86%92SLURMRosettaStone)

+1. Change your script to use 4 CPUs instead of 1.
 <details>
   <summary>
     Click here for the solution